 Trip overview

 The "Trip overview" page functions similarly to a shopping cart, displaying all the services selected by the user throughout their journey on the platform.
-It also allows them to perform various actions, such as adding, editing, or deleting selected services.
+From a business perspective, this is one of the most critical pages in the traveler flow, as it’s where users can add services and options to their trip.

 Context